- Program Details

 Students elect to concentrate in one of two options:

-This program is designed for persons without a teaching license or teaching experience.
-Students must complete the MCoun degree to be eligible for the Initial School Counselor license.
-Coursework in this track includes 125 hours of school-based observations and at least 75 hours of direct responsibility for classroom instruction.
+This program is designed for persons seeking an initial school counseling license.
+Incoming students must complete the 90-credit MCoun degree to be eligible for the Initial School Counselor license.
+Coursework in this track includes two field experiences, a 100-hour practicum and a 600-hour practicum in a K-12 school.

-The counseling program is accredited by the Council for Accrediting Counseling and Related Educational Programs, (CACREP),the gold standard in graduate counseling programs.
-This accreditation allows the student to take exams needed to meet initial eligibility requirements for licensure as an Oregon Licensed Professional Counselor.
+The counseling program is accredited by the Council for Accrediting Counseling and Related Educational Programs, (CACREP), the gold standard in graduate counseling programs.
+This accreditation emphasizes the importance of a strong professional counselor identity; verifies that the program’s quality has been evaluated; assures prospective students that appropriate content, knowledge, and skill areas are addressed; and prepares students to take exams needed to meet initial eligibility requirements for licensure as an Oregon Licensed Professional Counselor.
 The program is recognized by the Oregon Board of Licensed Professional Counselors and the National Board of Certified Counselors as meeting the coursework requirements for state licensing and national certification.

 OSU Counseling Academic Unit (CAU) faculty engages in continuous curricular and program assessments.
 Areas evaluated align with, and exceed, those specified by CACREP and the OSU Graduate School.
 We aim to provide exceptional learning environments and educational experiences for counseling students.
 Faculty collect and review comprehensive data each academic year (AY) as detailed in the CAU comprehensive assessment plan.
 This annual program report summary includes assessment results.
 The report can be found here.